youwen5/web/routes/+tools.typ

   configuration and figure out the requisite Nix code to write in order to set the color.

-  You may say #quote[this sounds completely insane.]
+  You may say "this sounds completely insane."
 You would be correct.
   However, somehow, _it works_.
 Just one consequential advantage of the aforementioned tedium is my entire system’s colorscheme is now generated at build-time, by running a genetic algorithm on my wallpaper that literally